shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-To clear the network requests filter, use `Shake.setNetworkRequestsFilter(null)`.
+To clear the network requests filter, use `Shake.networkRequestsFilter = nil`.

 ## Notification events
 If your app notifications contain sensitive data, use the `Shake.setNotificationEventsFilter()`